How do solar heaters store excess energy?

 Solar heaters convert sunlight into thermal energy, which can be used for heating water or space.
 However, during low demand or when the sun is not shining, excess energy may be generated.
 Thermal energy storage systems can store this excess energy for later use.

-READ MORE What's the maintenance schedule for solar-powered heaters?
+READ MORE What are the benefits of solar-powered heaters?

 Types of Thermal Energy Storage Systems